simopt-admin/simopt/docs/source/models/trafficsignal.rst

 1. Randomized selection of the **arrival node** for each car (see Equation :eq:`eq_lambda_selection`).
 2. The arrival time of the **first car** is fixed at 1 second.
 The arrival times of subsequent cars follow an exponential distribution with rate parameter :math:`\lambda_i`, where *i* is the index of the arrival node selected for the **previous** car.
-3. The probability for each node to selected as the destination for cars from different arrival nodes (see above).
+3. The probability for each node to be selected as the destination for cars from different arrival nodes (see above).

 Model Factors
 ^^^^^^^^^^^^^